 There are a number of reasons why I love frittata fingers and why you should too! ;)

 - Easy to hold – They’re the perfect size and shape for little ones who might be starting solids since they’re easy to grasp.
 They aren’t just limited to babies though — they also make a heathy meal or snack for older children and adults!

 - Great source of nutrients – These fingers are full of nutrients like protein, iron, vitamin A, K, and C for healthy growth and development!

 - Easy to make – You can whip up a batch of these in less than 30 minutes.
 The majority of the time, they’re baking in the oven!

 - Freezer-friendly – I recommend preparing a batch of these and storing some in the freezer for later use.
 Simply place some parchment paper between each slice to prevent them from sticking together and pack away in a container or Ziploc bag!

 - Easily customizable – You can easily switch out the veggies, add cheese or leave it out.
 You can even experiment with different spices and ingredients to flavour them up!
 For babies, it’s recommended that you limit their sodium intake, so I suggest skipping the salt, but feel free to add a bit in if preparing for older children or adults to enhance the flavour.

 - Portable – These fingers are super easy to transport so it makes a great meal for on the go.
 You don’t even require a fork and knife!
 Just eat it with your hands like a bar.
 They’re the perfect option for back to school lunches as well!

-Needless to say, we’ve had great success with these fritatta fingers as a starter food for Leo and it’s definitely gotten me more excited about experimenting with other new foods and recipes.
+Needless to say, we’ve had great success with these spinach zucchini frittata fingers as a starter food for our little guy and it’s definitely gotten me more excited about experimenting with other new foods and recipes.

-I know one thing for sure — this recipe will be staying on Leo’s menu rotation!
+I know one thing for sure — this recipe will be staying on baby’s menu rotation!